SalesforceFoundation/apex-guidestar/README.md

     Guidestar.CharityCheck cc = gs.charityCheck('94-3347800');

+The package includes a custom setting where you can store your API credentials.
+This way, you won't have to pass them in when you initialize the api class.

-You can install this package into a Salesforce instance using the following URL:
+You can install the package into a Salesforce instance using the following URL:
   [https://githubsfdeploy.herokuapp.com/?owner=SalesforceFoundation&repo=apex-guidestar](https://githubsfdeploy.herokuapp.com/?owner=SalesforceFoundation&repo=apex-guidestar)